Malay cuisine

 The main characteristic of traditional Malay cuisine is the generous use of spices.
 Coconut milk is also important in giving Malay dishes their rich, creamy character.
 The other foundation is belacan (prawn paste), which is used as a base for sambal, a rich sauce or condiment made from belacan, chilli peppers, onions and garlic.
 Malay cooking also makes plentiful use of lemongrass and galangal.

 Nearly every Malay meal is served with rice, which is also the staple food in many other Asian cultures.
 Although there are various types of dishes in a Malay meal, all are served at once, not in courses.
 A typical meal consists of a plate of rice for each person on the table.
-Dishes are meant to be shared among the diners and each dish is provided with a spoon.
-The diner proceeds to spoon the dishes of their choosing onto their rice plate.
+Dishes are meant to be shared among the diners; each dish is provided with a spoon, and each diner spoons the dishes of their choosing onto their rice plate.

-Food is eaten delicately with the fingers of the right hand, never with the left which is used for personal ablutions, and Malays rarely use utensils.
+Food is eaten delicately with the fingers of the right hand, never with the left (which is used for personal ablutions); Malays rarely use utensils.

 History and influences

-It is uncertain when the Malay culinary traditions took shape, but the earliest record of the tradition is from the 15th century when the Malacca Sultanate became the important trade centre in the Malay Archipelago.
-The most important legacy of Malacca derived from its involvement in the spice trade, its openness to the ingredients and culinary techniques introduced by foreigners notably the Arabs, Persians, Chinese and Indians and its cultivation of a rich eclectic gastronomy.
-Malacca was also a catalyst for the development of two other rich and unique culinary cultures which are the fusion of Malay with Chinese and European traditions, cuisines respectively known as Nyonya and Eurasian.
-In the centuries before and after Malacca, there were other non-Malay groups from Buginese and Javanese to Minangkabau who were absorbed into Malay society at different times, aided by similarity in lifestyle and a common religion, and had varying degrees of influence on Malay food.
+It is uncertain when the Malay culinary traditions took shape, but the earliest record of the tradition is from the 15th century when the Malacca Sultanate became an important trade centre in the Malay Archipelago.
+The most important legacy of Malacca derived from its involvement in the spice trade, its openness to the ingredients and culinary techniques introduced by foreigners (notably the Arabs, Persians, Chinese and Indians) and its cultivation of a rich eclectic gastronomy.
+Malacca was also a catalyst for the development of two other rich and distinctive culinary cultures: the fusion of Malay with Chinese and European traditions, in cuisines respectively known as Nyonya and Eurasian.
+In the centuries before and after Malacca, there were other non-Malay groups, from Buginese and Javanese to Minangkabau, who were absorbed into Malay society at different times, aided by similarity in lifestyle and a common religion, and had varying degrees of influence on Malay food.

 It is important to understand the nuance and differences of what makes a dish Malay, which is intertwined with the differences between the concept of Malay as an ethnic group or as a race.
 In Indonesia, Malay cuisine more specifically refers to the cuisine of ethnic Malay people who traditionally inhabit the east coast of Sumatra, the Malay Peninsula and coastal Borneo.
 In Malaysia, Singapore, Brunei and outside the Malay Archipelago (such as Sri Lanka and South Africa) however, the term "Malay cuisine" often takes a broader scope, which includes the culinary traditions of other neighbouring common Austronesian peoples, often including Minangkabaus, Javanese and Bugis, or even their fusion derivatives.